Watts-College/cpp-527-fall-2021/lectures/week-01.md

 The most frequent control structures do the following:

-* Only implement code if certain requirements are met (if-then or if-else functions)
+* Only execute a chunk of code if certain requirements are met (if-then or if-else functions)
 * Implement code as long as a requirement is met (while loops)
 * Repeat the same code for each item in a set (for loops)